aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/_index.md

 type: docs
 weight: 100
 url: /net/annotations/
 description: This section shows how to use all kinds of annotations to your PDF file with the Aspose.PDF library.
-Learn how to draw, open, or add an annotation in C# or VB.
 aliases:
     - /net/working-with-annotations/
     - /net/annotation/